 Fair Play 3.0 will consist of 3 activities, which will take place in Germany and Serbia:

-- Introductory training on gender and power relations in the society, to take place in Veliki Gaj in Serbia 8-16 November 2018, including participants from all the partner countries involved.
+- Introductory training on gender and power relations in the society, took place in Veliki Gaj in Serbia 8-16 November 2018, including participants from all the partner countries involved.
 The training is supposed to provide input on history of women rights, sexual minority rights and human rights and to provide participants with the basic competences in activism, solidarity, European values.